daniel-souza-data/daniel-souza/README.md

 Earning AWS Certified Solutions Architect Associate certification.

 📂 Featured Projects
--Transit Data Analysis
+Transit Data Analysis
 Designed and implemented a data pipeline to analyze ridership trends for the MTA.
 Tools: Python, SQL, AWS S3, Redshift.

--Stockout Data Dashboard
+Stockout Data Dashboard
 Created a Power BI dashboard to track percentage stockout by storerooms for the MTA.
 Focused on data cleaning, DAX formulas, and dynamic visualizations.